MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/vpngateway.md

   For example, sudo ssh azureadmin@102.xx.xx.xx

-- It will prompt to enter the password.
+- Follow the prompt to enter the password.

 ## Next steps